The Dana Foundation is a private philanthropic organization that supports brain research through grants, publications, and educational programs.

 FREE PUBLICATIONS AND RESOURCES

 Online and in print, the Foundation offers neuroscience-related publications, including exclusive news and feature articles and interviews, briefing papers, primers, and our blog.
 The online journal Cerebrum offers thought-provoking ideas from leading researchers, and the monthly periodical Brain in the News features the top brain-related stories from external publications.
-Report on Progress offer readers brief articles by experts on the latest advances in brain research.
+Reports on Progress offer readers brief articles by experts on the latest advances in brain research.
 To sign up for a specific publication or the Foundation’s e-newsletter, visit our subscriptions page.

 Other popular online resources include Brainy Kids, an online science resource for students, teachers, and parents; Brain Web, a validated directory of websites and articles about brain diseases and disorders; and Brain Resources for Seniors, a portal of reliable websites for senior citizens, which address aging and health.